 A System for the Disorganized

-The testimonials from devoted users demonstrate that Pam Young and Peggy Jones have developed a system to help SHEs succeed with a pathway to organization.
-Their ideas can easily be adapted into a system that works for all types of families so Sidetracked Home Executives can find their own way.
+The testimonials from devoted users demonstrate that Pam Young and Peggy Jones have developed a system to help SHEs succeed with a pathway to the organization.
+Their ideas can easily be adapted to a system that works for all types of families so Sidetracked Home Executives can find their own way.